Quantum algorithms for quantum chemistry and quantum materials science: Simulation challenges in molecular and materials science

 Quantum chemistry is concerned with determining the {low-lying eigenstates of the electronic Hamiltonian} of a molecule.
 The eigenstates are determined for fixed sets of nuclear positions, i.e. within the Born-Oppenheimer approximation.
 Determining the main features of the resulting potential energy surface, i.e. the electronic energy as a function of nuclear positions, its minima and saddle points, is key to understanding chemical reactivity, product distributions, and reaction rates.

-There exists a wide range of quantum chemical methods with different accuracy and speed tradeoffs, ranging from density functional methods that routinely treat thousands of atoms or more~\cite{jones2015density}, to high-level many-electron wavefunction methods, such as coupled cluster theory, that can attain chemical accuracy of 1 kcal/mol and better, on systems of tens of atoms~\cite{bartlett2007coupled,sparta2014chemical}.
+There exists a wide range of quantum chemical methods with different accuracy and speed tradeoffs, ranging from density functional methods that routinely treat a few thousand atoms or more on modern cluster resources~\cite{jones2015density}, to high-level many-electron wavefunction methods, such as coupled cluster theory, that can attain chemical accuracy of 1 kcal/mol and better, on systems of tens of atoms~\cite{bartlett2007coupled,sparta2014chemical}.
 However, most methods in quantum chemistry are most accurate for problems where there is a dominant electronic configuration, a subset of the quantum chemistry problem known as the \textit{single-reference problem}.
 Single-reference quantum chemistry is found in the ground-states of many simple molecules (e.g. hydrocarbons), but in many molecular excited states, at stretched bond geometries, and in transition metal chemistry, multiple electronic configurations can come into play, which is referred to as \textit{multi-reference quantum chemistry}.
+The distinction between single- and multi-reference problems in quantum chemistry is sketched in Figure~\ref{fig:srmr}.
 Despite much work (and progress) in extending quantum chemistry to multi-reference situations, the attainable accuracy in molecules with more than a few atoms is significantly lower than in the single-reference case.
 Some examples of multi-reference quantum chemical problems include: